gabrielpolyy/ai-scripts/README.md

 ### Code Reviews

+## Prerequisites

+- Ensure you have the [LLM tool](https://llm.datasette.io/en/stable/) installed and available globally in your shell.
+This is necessary for the AI functionalities in the scripts.

 ## Installation

 1. Ensure your SSH key is in the `.ssh` folder and named `github`.
 If not, please modify the script accordingly.